Researchers - Kenneth Rainin Foundation

 Jeremiah Faith, PhD

-Associate Professor, Icahn School Of Medicine At Mount Sinai, Former Grantee
+Associate Professor, Icahn School of Medicine at Mount Sinai, Current Grantee

-The Faith lab is developing and applying experimental and computational tools to understand gut microbiota structure and function to develop live defined microbial therapeutics.
+The Faith Lab is developing and applying experimental and computational tools to understand gut microbiota microbiota structure and function to develop live defined microbial therapeutics.

 Kate Fitzgerald, Professor, University of Massachusetts